tt33415366/vim-customizations/README.md

 sudo apt install clangd
 ```
 #### Project setup
-Although clangd can work out of box for most simple projects, it is recommanded to generate a `compile_commands.json` for a new project, and this file can be easily generated within a few steps:
+Although clangd can work out of box for most of simple projects, it is recommanded to generate a `compile_commands.json` for a new project, and this file can be easily generated within a few steps:
 - CMake based project
 ```shell
 cd build